The definitive guide to living and working in the Cayman Islands

 Tel: (345) 949 1700

-Experience the newest shore diving shop on the Island, on the pristine North West Point in West Bay.
-Shore diving is available daily 7.30am-5pm.
-On site you will also find a retail store, equipment to rent, plenty of training options and much more.
+Offers shore diving, daily boat trips, Stingray City, the Kittiwake and black light night dives and the Guardian of the Reef.
+Training is available including Rebreathers, technical diving and diving for children.
+Located on the pristine North West Point in West Bay.
+Shore diving is available daily 7:30am-5pm.
+On site you will also find a retail store, equipment to rent, plenty of training options and more.

 Tel: (345) 949 5679